NVIDIA Jetson Nano

 Depending on your hardware, follow NVIDIA's setup instructions (NVIDIA Jetson Nano Developer Kit or NVIDIA Jetson Nano 2GB Developer Kit) for both "Write Image to SD Card" and "Setup and First Boot."
+Do not use the latest SD card image, but rather, download the 4.5.1 version for your respective board from this page.
 When finished, you should have a bash prompt via the USB serial port, or using an external monitor and keyboard attached to the Jetson.
 You will also need to connect your Jetson to the internet via the Ethernet port (there is no WiFi on the Jetson).
 (After setting up the Jetson the first time via keyboard or the USB serial port, you can SSH in.)

 Issue the following command to check:

 3 packets transmitted, 3 received, 0% packet loss, time 2003ms

 To set this device up in Edge Impulse, run the following commands (from any folder).
 When prompted, enter the password you created for the user on your Jetson in step 1.
 The entire script takes a few minutes to run (using a fast microSD card).

 With all software set up, connect your camera and microphone to your Jetson (see 'Next steps' further on this page if you want to connect a different sensor), and run: